Guide to filling in your application form

-For further information on AMRC, fEC and which costs Cancer Research UK will consider refer to the relevant funding scheme guidelines
+For further information on AMRC, fEC and which costs we will consider refer to the relevant funding scheme guidelines.

-- All applicants are asked to complete a Data Sharing Plan in line with Cancer Research UK’s data sharing policy which states that we expect the researchers we fund to make their research as available as possible with as few restrictions as possible.
+- We ask all applicants to complete a Data Sharing Plan in line with our data sharing policy, which states that we expect the researchers we fund to make their research as available as possible with as few restrictions as possible.

-- The policy hopes to benefit the scientific community, other funding agencies and the public.
+- We expect the policy to benefit the scientific community, other funding agencies and the public.

 Access your online application